6/2 Carson Road,

 Challenges to a Will

-If you are a dependant of someone who has died and have not received a fair share of the deceased’s property under the will or under the Administration Act 1903 (if there is no will) you may be able to challenge it.
+If you are a dependent of someone who has died and have not received a fair share of the deceased’s property under the will or under the Administration Act 1903 (if there is no will) you may be able to challenge it.

 Power of Guardianship / Enduring Power of Guardianship

-Foyle Legal helps clients to prepare Power of Guardianship or Enduring Power of Guardianship in conjunction with wills.
+When you are making a will with Foyle Legal, Foyle Legal helps clients to prepare Power of Guardianship or Enduring Power of Guardianship in conjunction with wills.

 Power of Attorney